MicrosoftDocs/OfficeDocs-O365SecComp-pr.pt-BR/SecurityCompliance/retention-policies.md

 - Contas do OneDrive

-- Grupos do Office 365 (aplicável ao conteúdo da caixa de correio, sites e documentos do grupo.
-O suporte para o conteúdo no Planner, no Yammer e no CRM estará disponível em breve).
+- Grupos do Office 365 (aplicável ao conteúdo da caixa de correio, site e documentos do grupo).

 - Pastas públicas do Exchange